-- The committee asked for an opinion shall vote on the whole of the conclusions of the opinion, if necessary after voting on each conclusion individually.
-The result of the vote on the conclusions as a whole shall be recorded in the opinion. - The text preceding the conclusions of the opinion (which can be regarded as an explanatory statement) may have to be amended as a result of this voting.
+The committee asked for an opinion shall vote on the whole of the conclusions of the opinion, if necessary after voting on each conclusion individually.
+If no conclusions are adopted, the opinion sent to the committee responsible shall be made up solely of any amendments adopted to the text referred to the committee for an opinion.
+The result of the vote on the conclusions or amendments as a whole shall be recorded in the opinion.

+- The text preceding the amendments or conclusions of the opinion (which can be regarded as an explanatory statement) may have to be amended as a result of this voting.
 However, no vote shall be taken on this. - 3.
 The committee asked for an opinion shall not vote on the Commission's proposal as a whole.

-Committee mee- 1.
-A committee shall meet when convened by its tings chairman or at the request of the President.
+Committee meetings 1.
+A committee shall meet when convened by its chairman or at the request of the President.